renecannao/proxysql-old/README.rst

 * **mysql_max_resultset_size**

-  When the server sends a resultset to proxysql, the resultset is stored internally before being forwarded to the client. mysql_max_resultset_size defines the maximum sie of a resultset for being buffered: once a resultset passes this threshold it stops the buffering and triggers a fast forward algorithm .
+  When the server sends a resultset to proxysql, the resultset is stored internally before being forwarded to the client. mysql_max_resultset_size defines the maximum size of a resultset for being buffered: once a resultset passes this threshold it stops the buffering and triggers a fast forward algorithm.
 Indirectly defines also the maximum size of a cachable resultset.
 In future a separate option will be introduced.
-Default is 1048576 (1MB) .
+Default is 1048576 (1MB).

 * **mysql_query_cache_default_timeout**